ibexa/documentation-developer/docs/api/public_php_api.md

 !!! tip "Inline objects documentation"

     Pay attention to the inline phpdoc block in this code stub.
 It tells your IDE that `$repository` is an instance of `\eZ\Publish\API\Repository\Repository`.
 If your IDE supports this feature, you will get code completion on the `$repository` object.
 This helper is a huge time saver when it comes to learning about the eZ Platform API.

 ### The service container

-The above code snippet implies that the [service container](http://symfony.com/doc/2.0/book/service_container.html) is available in the context you are writing your code in.
+The above code snippet implies that the [service container](http://symfony.com/doc/3.4/book/service_container.html) is available in the context you are writing your code in.

 In controllers, this generally is done by extending the Symfony `Controller` class.
 It comes with a `get()` method that calls the service container.
-In command line scripts, it requires that you extend the [`ContainerAwareCommand`](http://api.symfony.com/2.1/Symfony/Bundle/FrameworkBundle/Command/ContainerAwareCommand.html) base class instead of `Controller`.
+In command line scripts, it requires that you extend the [`ContainerAwareCommand`](http://api.symfony.com/3.4/Symfony/Bundle/FrameworkBundle/Command/ContainerAwareCommand.html) base class instead of `Controller`.
 This class provides you with a `getContainer()` method that returns the service container.

 !!! note "Getting the repository from eZ Platform controllers"

-    In order to make it even easier to obtain the repository from controllers code, eZ Platform controllers extend a custom  [Controller](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Bundle/EzPublishCoreBundle/Controller.html) class that provides a [`getRepository()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Bundle/EzPublishCoreBundle/Controller.html#method_getRepository) method which directly returns the repository from the service container.
+    In order to make it even easier to obtain the repository from controllers code, eZ Platform controllers extend a custom  [Controller](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Bundle/EzPublishCoreBundle/Controller.html) class that provides a [`getRepository()`](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Bundle/EzPublishCoreBundle/Controller.html#method_getRepository) method which directly returns the Repository from the service container.

-    You can and should of course do the same in your custom controllers.
+    You can and should do the same in your custom controllers.

 ### Authentication

 One of the responsibilities of the Repository is user authentication.
 Every action will be executed *as* a user.
 In the context of a normal eZ Platform execution, the logged in user will of course be the current one, identified via one of the available authentication methods.
 This user's permissions will affect the behavior of the Repository.
 The user may for example not be allowed to create Content, or view a particular Section.

-Logging in to the Repository is covered in other recipes of the Cookbook.
+[Logging in to the Repository](#identifying-to-the-repository-with-a-login-and-a-password) is covered in other recipes of the Cookbook.

 ### Services